dnp3/opendnp3-guide/docs/api/masters.md

 }
 ```

-An ISOEHandler is just an interface with an overloaded _Process_ method for every measurement type in DNP3.
+An ISOEHandler is just an interface with an overloaded `Process` method for every measurement type in DNP3.
 It also inherits
-_Start()_ and _End()_ methods from ITransactable.
+`Start()` and `End()` methods from `ITransactable`.
 This allows you tell when the master begins and ends parsing a received
 ASDU that contains measurement data.
 You'll see this Start/End pattern with other interfaces in opendnp3.

-The _PrintingSOEHandler_ in the snippet where we added the master is just a singleton that prints measurement values to the console.
+The `PrintingSOEHandler` in the snippet where we added the master is just a singleton that prints measurement values to the console.
 You'll definitely want to write your own implementation so that you can write to file, database, or display on your application in some
 fashion.
-The PrintingSOEHandler just extracts the measurement values from the ICollection like the following:
+The `PrintingSOEHandler` just extracts the measurement values from the ICollection like the following:

 ```
 void Process(const HeaderInfo& info, const ICollection<Indexed<Binary>>& values)